 “We took their stuff,” I said, saying the words gently and not as an attack.

 “We let ‘em go knowing they were going to an impossible position.”

 I waited by the Gunny, but he didn’t reply.

 “We went back for your dead,” I said, not wanting to say it.
 “We went back for Kilo’s dead.
 Those living Marines on that hill may make it through the day.
-We might save them if we hurry, and we’ll risk less casualties ourselves if we move now.”
+We might save them if we hurry, and we’ll risk fewer casualties ourselves if we move now.”

 “They’re mostly Army pogues, not Marines,” someone further back in the dark said.

 I wanted to kill the man so badly right then.

 “We’ll be back under supporting fires, not just air,” I said, ignoring the combined forces nature of Clew’s unit.
 “I can call one of three firebases as we get close, and make any attack on us living hell for the NVA.”